Old Money from The Clayton National Bank Of Clayton | 10471

 The Clayton National Bank Of Clayton

-The Clayton National Bank Of Clayton in Missouri printed $241,330 dollars worth of national currency.
+The Clayton National Bank Of Clayton in New Jersey printed $110,580 dollars worth of national currency.
 That is a small output.
 National bank notes from here should be scarce.
-This national bank opened in 1930 and stopped printing money in 1935, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The Clayton National Bank Of Clayton issued 4 different types and denominations of national currency.
+This national bank opened in 1913 and stopped printing money in 1935, which equals a 23 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Clayton National Bank Of Clayton issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Clayton National Bank Of Clayton was located in Saint Louis County.
-It was assigned charter number 13481.
+For the record, The Clayton National Bank Of Clayton was located in Gloucester County.
+It was assigned charter number 10471.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Clayton National Bank Of Clayton in Missouri issued 1,704 sheets of Type1 1929 $10 national bank notes.
-That is a pretty typical sheet output for a national bank during the small size era.
+The Clayton National Bank Of Clayton printed 401 sheets of Type1 1929 $10 national bank notes.
+That may sound like a very small number, and it is.
+However, when it comes to small size notes, that print range usually allows for a handful of survivors.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note